hardcoder77/manage-products/README.md

 * **Query for a product:**
 	* URL: `/query`
     * Method: `GET`
     * Query parameter: A single query parameter: attribute key and value.
-Apart from the key-value pair of an attribute, the parameters `includeAttributes`, `start` and `size can be given.` If multiple attributes are give, `400 Bad Request` will be thrown.
+Apart from the key-value pair of an attribute, the parameters `includeAttributes`, `start` and `size can be given.` If number of attributes given is not equal to 1, `400 Bad Request` will be thrown.

     Example: `/query?category=mobiles&start=1`